 Alaska Airlines introduces the first Boeing 737-900ER into service

 Alaska Airlines took possession of the first Boeing 737-900ER and operated the first commercial flight.
-The flight was on the Seattle - San Diego route.
-The aircraft competes with Airbus A321.
-It transports up to 200 passengers, has greater autonomy and offers greater comfort to passengers.
+The flight was on the route Seattle - San Diego.
+The aircraft competes with the Airbus A321.
+It carries up to 200 passengers, has greater autonomy and offers extra passenger comfort.